ethicalpunk/probequest/README.rst

 .. image:: docs/_static/img/database_demo.png

-3. All probe requests that match a MAC address in the watchlist.conf file, will be saved to a directory in ../database/<SOURCE_MAC>/watchlist.data
+3. All probe requests that match a MAC address in the watchlist.conf file, will also be saved to a directory in ../database/<SOURCE_MAC>/watchlist.data.

 .. image:: docs/_static/img/database_watchlist_demo.png